Bus Éireann was founded in 1987 as a subsidiary of Córas Iompair Éireann (CIÉ) to provide bus transport to Ireland, excluding Dublin City.

 - You can purchase tickets by visiting the Bus Éireann website and you can also locate a specific fare by using the Bus Éireann fare finder.

-- TFI Leap Card fares are 30% cheaper than cash single tickets on Bus Éireann services in Cork, Galway, Limerick and Waterford cities.
-It’s available from TFI Leap Card and TFI Leap Card Ticket Agents.
+- TFI Leap Card fares are up to 30% cheaper than cash single tickets on Bus Éireann services in Cork, Galway, Limerick and Waterford cities.
+It’s available from the TFI Leap Card website and TFI Leap Card Ticket Agents.
 TFI Leap Card can be used on standard Bus Éireann services, excluding Expressway.

-- Monthly and annual tickets available to purchase through employers
+- Monthly and annual tickets are available to purchase through employers.

 - €60 Hop on and Hop off “Open-Road” tourist travel pass.